 Smaller diameter lenses are suitable for smaller HVIDs, regular corneas, smaller apertures, and/or tighter lids.
 As lens diameter is decreased, the haptic bearing surface area becomes smaller.
 This is less significant for lenses having diameters 18.0mm or larger.
-Larger sizes, i.e. 19.0 mm, are useful for large globes such as those with significant keratoectasia, high myopia, and large horizontal visible iris diameters (HVID's) and for cases of chronic exposure and fragile and compromised ocular surfaces and disease eyes.
+Larger sizes, i.e. 19.0 mm, are useful for large globes such as those with significant keratoectasia, high myopia, and large horizontal visible iris diameters (HVID's), and for cases of chronic exposure and fragile and compromised ocular surfaces and disease eyes.
+See the Diameter Recommendations on pg 4-5.